Back To Search Results

 Enhancing Healthcare Team Outcomes

-Due to the lack of specific clinical signs and symptoms, the diagnosis of HEV infection is difficult.
-One complication is the lack of standardized testing.
-High clinical suspicion is, therefore, required for timely diagnosis.
-Fortunately, for most immunocompetent patients, the infection is self-limited and only requires supportive care.
-Special attention, however, is needed for certain high-risk patient groups, such as patients who are pregnant, immunocompromised, and those with an underlying liver disease.
-HEV infection should be considered in these patients if they have acute hepatitis and workup for other causes is unrevealing, especially if they have a history of travel to an endemic area.
+Diagnosing HEV infection is challenging due to its nonspecific clinical presentation and the lack of standardized testing.
+As a result, a high index of clinical suspicion is essential for timely identification.
+Fortunately, in most immunocompetent individuals, HEV is self-limiting and requires only supportive care.
+However, special attention is needed for high-risk groups, including those who are pregnant or immunocompromised, and those with underlying liver disease, as they are at greater risk for severe complications.
+HEV infection should be considered in these patients if they present with acute hepatitis and other common causes have been ruled out, particularly if they have a history of travel to an endemic region.

+An interprofessional team, including consultation from infectious diseases and hepatology, should manage immunocompromised patients with acute or chronic HEV infection.
 The most important measure to prevent HEV infection is protecting water supplies from contamination with human feces.
-Travelers to endemic regions must take precautions against the consumption of contaminated water, ice, and food.
+Travelers to endemic regions must take precautions against consuming contaminated water, ice, and food.
 Women should try to avoid unnecessary travel to endemic areas during pregnancy.
-Vaccines against hepatitis E virus (HEV239) are available in China but are not FDA-approved.[29][30]
-Research is limited regarding the efficacy of pre- or post-exposure immunoglobulin prophylaxis for the prevention of HEV in humans.[31]
+Further, vaccines against HEV (HEV239) are available in China but are not Food and Drug Administration approved.[43][44]
+Research on the efficacy of pre- or postexposure immunoglobulin prophylaxis for preventing HEV in humans is limited.[45]

 References